a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window and select multiple folder icons.
 File > Open.
 Verify that the folders open, and that the icons remain selected and become dimmed.

 * Launch DeskTop.
-Try to move a file (drag on same volume) where there is not enough space to make a temporary copy, e.g. a 100K file on a 140K disk.
-Verify that the file is moved successfully and no error is shown.
-* Launch DeskTop.
-Try to copy a file (drag to different volume) where there is not enough space to make the copy.
-Verify that the error message says that the file is too large to copy.
-* Launch DeskTop.
-Drag multiple selected files to a different volume, where one of the middle files will be too large to fit on the target volume but that subsequently selected files will fit.
-Verify that an error message says that the file is too large to copy, and that clicking OK continues to copy the remaining files.
-* Launch DeskTop.
-Drag a single folder or volume containing multiple files to a different volume, where one of the files will be too large to fit on the target volume but all other files will fit.
-Verify that an error message says that the file is too large to copy, and that clicking OK continues to copy the remaining files.

-* Launch DeskTop.
-Open a volume window.
-Select volume icons on the desktop.
-Switch window's view to by Name.
-Verify that the volume icons are still selected, and that File > Get Info is still enabled (and shows the volume info).
-Switch window's view back to as Icons.
-Verify that the desktop volume icons are still selected.
-* Launch DeskTop.
-Open a window containing file icons.
-Select one or more file icons in the window.
-Select a different View option.
-Verify that the icons in the window remain selected.
-* Launch DeskTop.
-Open a window containing file icons.
-Hold Open-Apple and select multiple files in a specific order.
-Select a different View option.
-Apple Menu > Sort Directory.
-View > as Icons.
-Verify that the icons appear in the selected order.
-* Launch DeskTop.
-Open a window containing file icons.
-Select one or more volume icons on the desktop.
-Select a different View option.
-Verify that the volume icons on the desktop remain selected.

-* Launch DeskTop.
 Open a volume window.
 Select an icon.
 Click in the header area (items/use/etc).
 Verify that selection is not cleared.

 * Launch DeskTop.
 Open a volume window.
 Click in the header area (items/use/etc).
 On the desktop, drag a selection rectangle around the window.
 Verify that nothing is selected, and that file icons don't paint onto the desktop.